paddywwoof/pi3d_book/Strings.rst

 object, then you also need to set the argument in the String constructor to is_3d=False.
 Also the font passed to pi3d.String constructor is a pi3d.Font object but the font passed to pi3d.FixedString is the path to a TrueType font as a string.
-One odd.

-With the rotating text you will have noticed the strange effect of the mipmaps which are a series of lower resolution images that automatically get swapped depending on the z depth of the fragment being rendered.
+With the rotating text you will have noticed the strange effect of the mipmaps which are a series of lower resolution texture maps that automatically get swapped depending on the z depth of the fragment being rendered.
 The mipmaps are generated at the time of Texture creation and are generally a good thing so the default argument to Texture is mipmap=True.